ramirea/SPO-Alternate-CSS/README.md

-# SPO Custom CSS via PowerShell / CSOM
+# SPO Custom CSS via AlternateCssUrl Property
 How to deploy custom css to a site collection via the CSOM API.

 _Note: this solution does not alter the site masterpage._